SFU-CMPT-201/a2-pub/README.md

 make sure that you are using `nvim`, and use the analysis results as part of our grading.
 So make sure you always use `nvim` for this and all future assignments.

+Also, make sure that you record your entire work sessions using `record`.
+You need to run the command in the repo directory for this assignment (where you have this `README.md` file).
+Don't forget to run `exit` when you want to stop.

 ### Using Bash

 It is important to note that the tutorial assumes that you are using bash.
 However, you're using zsh